BrianLimMJ/ID_Assignment3/README.md

 - Smooth scrolling effect on click
 - Calculate points earned in cart
 - Earn points when user completes transaction
+- Mini games to earn points
+- Use points to exchange for exclusive rewards

 ### Features Left To Be Implemented
-- Use points to exchange for exclusive rewards
 - Use restdb for contact form
 - Lottie Animations
-- Mini games to earn points
-- Survey to earn points
+- (Idea Dropped) Survey to earn points

 # Validator
 ### Site used for validation